readxia/Bootcamp/Node_Server_EJS/server-instructions.md

 (allows you to fetch outside of the browser)

 npm i morgan -D
-(allows it not to be a dependency)
+(allows it not to be a dependency) (morgan just helps console logs things i think)
     const logger = require('morgan')
     app.use(logger('dev'))